 Using maple syrup as part of the glaze for this recipe adds yet another layer of deliciousness, but if you don’t have any, feel free to substitute with brown sugar.
 You can also reduce the quantity of syrup or sugar if it’s too sweet for your taste.
 Don’t skip the addition of the vanilla extract or the salt when you warm up this glaze; both add a wonderful flavour to the finished cereal.

 Cranberries and raisins have become standard when I make this recipe, but you can also add currants, cherries, dried blueberries and even chopped dried apricots.
 Just remember to add the dried fruit after the granola has come out of the oven so that it doesn’t become hard or taste burnt.

 A few years back I packaged up portions of granola and sent it home with friends after a memorable weekend at the cottage.
 A few days later one of them called to thank me for the best gift, ever.

 This helped me realize how much people appreciate this tasty treat.
 I now package it up in canning jars with string-tied paper caps and a handwritten message expressing big love.
 Go ahead, and put this idea to good use.

 Last few things: I always suggest that cottage guests help themselves to this granola and enjoy it with either cow’s milk, almond milk or yoghurt and fresh fruit.

 An additional suggestion is to enjoy it with nothing more than orange or cranberry juice.
 What?
 It’s true, my sister Milisa and I discovered this years ago, sitting on the dock one sunny morning.
-Eating this GLUTEN FREE GRANOLA with fruit juice instead of dairy is, in our opinion, the only way to go.
+In our humble opinion, eating OUR BEST GLUTEN-FREE GRANOLA with fruit juice instead of dairy is the only way to go.

-Crunchy, flavourful and healthy, this GLUTEN FREE GRANOLA will guarantee a fabulous start to your morning!
+Crunchy, flavourful and healthy, this GLUTEN-FREE GRANOLA will guarantee a fabulous start to your morning.
 Enjoy!